bhernley/Final_Project/README.md

 - Need to set bring our different pieces together for the charts and slides

 ## Future Recommendations:
+ A visual anomaly was identified in sugar values among Diabetes-Positive individuals around the 18-22 age range.
+We recommend further assessment of medical and socio-cultural factors among this or other relevant populations to seek cause or correlation explaining the measure deltas in sugar scores.
+Could this be related to when people traditionally “leave home” and make their own choices and explorations in diet and socio-cultural behaviors like smoking (inhibiting hunger drive), poor diet, sedentary behavior, etc.?

 ## Moving Forward:
 **Segment 1 Requirements:**